-Recovering from the hurdles of 2020, the chemicals industry experienced a record number of M&A transactions in 2022.
-As chemical companies come to terms with managing this on-going volatility, it is hopeful that 2023 will likely prove to be another busy year of transactions in the chemical industry.
+Impacted by economic headwinds, the chemicals industry experienced a significant fall in the number of M&A transactions in 2022.
+As chemical companies come to terms with managing this on-going volatility, it is hopeful that 2023 will likely prove to be stronger year of transactions in the industry.

-Deloitte surveyed 33 chemicals executives across sectors and geographies to assess current and future M&A plans.
+Deloitte surveyed 54 chemicals executives across sectors and geographies to assess current and future M&A plans.
 Despite the economic headwinds, 90% of the chemical executives surveyed were at least somewhat likely to undertake a merger or acquisition in 2023, emphasizing a positive outlook.

 Our industry outlook collection, covering oil, gas, and chemicals; power, utilities, and renewables; and industrial products and construction, highlights the inflection points in the months ahead which could be critical to company planning.